xenophile127/Legend-of-the-Mana-Sword/docs/colorization.md

 You can use Game Boy Color Picker anywhere Legend of the Mana Sword's color port can run to choose colors, or to view the colors in a `.pal` file.
 Viewing is hopefully as easy as renaming `<something>.pal` to `GBColorPicker.sav` and replacing the existing `GBColorPicker.sav` before running `GBColorPicker.gb`.
 Colors can then be edited, `GBColorPicker.gb` closed, and `GBColorPicker.sav` can be moved (or copied) over whichever `.pal` file you like.

-> **Note:** Most emulators and flash cartridges will create `.sav` files that are much larger than necessary.
+> 💡**Note:** Most emulators and flash cartridges will create `.sav` files that are much larger than necessary.
 Only the first eight bytes are used, but it is safe to add `.pal` files of any size--everything after the first eight bytes will be ignored.

 After changing `.pal` files you will need to run `make color` to build a file named `rom.gb` which can be run on any Game Boy Color or Game Boy Advance emulator, or on real hardware using a Game Boy flash cartridge.

-> **Note:** Game Boy Advance flash cartridges that use Goomba Color to run Game Boy Color games are unlikely to work.
+> 💡**Note:** Game Boy Advance flash cartridges that use Goomba Color to run Game Boy Color games are unlikely to work.
 While Goomba Color is an impressive piece of engineering, it makes accuracy compromises.

 ## Organization of the `pal` directory